-The resulting accuracy distribution is shown in the candlestick plot in Figure 12.
-The plot shows the minimal and maximal accuracy for all coordinates, as well as, the interval between the 25th and the 75th percentile (box).
-The connecting line represents the overall accuracy.
+First, we will focus on the performance of individual tags and the impact of the first two guidelines: keeping the orientation and position of a tag steady.
+Figure 13 and Figure 14 show the accuracy and error in candlestick plots, respectively.
+The plots show the minimal and maximal values for all coordinates, as well as, the interval between the 25th and the 75th percentile (box).
+The connecting line represents the average accuracy and error.
 Based on the depicted results, we can draw three important conclusions:

 Misplacement and disorientation play a central role on localization accuracy.
-The tightly attached tags $\{misp\},\{diso\}$ seem to capture a lower bound behavior when compared to the loosely attached tags $\{misp\},\{diso\},\{misp+diso\}$.
+The tightly attached tags {misp},{diso} are used to enforce the maximum possible deviations due to misplacements and disorientation throughout our evaluation, and in Figure 13, we observe that, when compared to the loosely attached tags {misp},{diso},{misp+diso}, the two tightly attached tags seem to indeed capture a lower bound behavior on the localization accuracy.
 This observation is important because, as we mentioned in the introduction, signal variance have several sources, some of them out of our control (like the movement of pieces of furniture).
 Misplacement and disorientation are, however, to some extent under our control, and they seem to account for most of the performance degradation.
 Hence, they must be considered in order to maximize the accuracy of an indoor localization system that applies RSS fingerprinting.